Apollo

 Ayers Rock Campground, Uluru

-Like King’s Canyon, there’s only one official campsite to stay near the world-famous Uluru.
-Although on the pricey side, this well-stocked outback spot ticks all the boxes: great facilities and rugged Red Centre vibes.
-Penny pinchers could stay overnight at the Sandy View Roadside Rest Area instead (it’s free).
+Like Kings Canyon, there’s an official campground base to stay near the world-famous Uluru.
+Although on the pricier side overall, this well-stocked outback spot ticks all the boxes: great facilities and rugged Red Centre vibes.
+Budget travelers could stay overnight at the Sandy View Roadside Rest Area where permitted (check local signage and rules).

-An outback classic, Curtain Springs is a popular pit stop for road-worn travellers riding en route to Uluru.
-With these free camps, it’s kosher to buy a meal or a pint at the on-site roadhouse.
-Hot showers and powered sites entail a fee of $4 and $55, respectively.
+An outback classic, Curtin Springs is a popular pit stop for road-worn travelers rolling en route to Uluru.
+With the free unpowered campsites, it’s good etiquette to buy a meal or a drink at the on-site roadhouse.
+Hot showers cost $4 per person, per shower (this applies whether you’re powered or unpowered).
+Electric hookup sites are limited and should be booked ahead (rates vary).
+Water fills cost $10 per tank, per fill.

 Discovery Parks Kings Canyon, Kings Canyon

-As the only place to camp near Kings Canyon, this Discovery Parks branch does a roaring trade.
+As one of the main places to camp near Kings Canyon, this Discovery Parks branch stays busy.
 The corporate owners are doing an impressive job of upgrading its formerly outdated facilities—there’s now a refreshing swimming pool.
 Look for a shady site with views of the Petermann Ranges.

 Price: from $30 per site per night

-Amenities: toilets, showers, potable water, powered sites, bins, bbq, camp kitchen, laundry, fuel, dump point, ensuite sites
+Amenities: restrooms, showers, drinking water, electric hookup sites, trash bins, BBQ, camp kitchen, laundry, fuel, dump station, ensuite sites

 Ormiston Gorge, West MacDonnell Ranges

 The Red Centre’s most gorgeous gorge has a campsite nearby.
-While you won’t get direct access to the jaw-dropping ravine, the Ormiston Gorge trailhead is only a few minutes drive away.
-This nifty spot has a small café and a serviceable Optus connection—a rarity out here.
+While you won’t get direct access to the jaw-dropping ravine from the campground itself, the Ormiston Gorge trailhead is only a short drive (or walk) away.
+This handy spot has a small café/kiosk and a limited but serviceable Optus connection—a rarity out here.

 Point Howard Lookout, West MacDonnell Ranges

-Fancy a free camp with epic outback views?
+Fancy a free stop with epic outback views?
 Pencil in a pit stop at Point Howard Lookout.
 Perched on a lofty hill, this unique spot offers uninterrupted vistas of the sprawling West MacDonnell Ranges.
-Further down the road, Neil Hargrave Lookout has similar scenery and is also free.
+Further down the road, Neil Hargrave Lookout has similar scenery and is often used as a free 24-hour rest stop (check local signage/rules before overnighting).

 Ross River Resort, East MacDonnell Ranges